 Waters breaking (spontaneous rupture of membranes)

 In about 15% of women the waters will go before contractions have started.
-The waters are the amniotic fluid, which surrounds your baby during pregnancy and are contained in a membrane sac, which can break before, during or as your baby is being born.
+The ‘waters’ are the amniotic fluid, which surrounds your baby during pregnancy and is contained in a membrane sac, which can break before or during labour, or as your baby is being born.